Actions and Announcements: Recommendations 14 & 15

 SIMP established permitting, data reporting and recordkeeping requirements for the importation of certain priority fish and fish products that have been identified as being particularly vulnerable to illegal, unreported and unregulated (IUU) fishing and/or seafood fraud.
 SIMP provides the federal government the information needed to prevent illegally caught and/or misrepresented seafood from entering the U.S. market.

-The Commerce Trusted Trader Program is designed to maintain the effectiveness of SIMP in achieving these objectives while streamlining the reporting and recordkeeping requirements for U.S. importers who commit to establishing internal traceability and auditing measures.
-It is intended to reduce costs to both the government and industry, and streamline processing of import entries.
+The proposed Commerce Trusted Trader Program is designed to maintain the effectiveness of SIMP in achieving these objectives while streamlining the reporting and recordkeeping requirements for U.S. importers who commit to establishing internal traceability and auditing measures.
+The goal of the proposed program is to reduce costs to both the government and industry, and streamline processing of import entries.